NCAR/HPC-Docs/docs/storage-systems/glade/campaign.md

 ```
 The (truncated) output above shows that each of the specified directories contains 9,490 files, and all are offline.
 Each directory has a total of 46TB that currently reside on tape, with only 6.7MB of disk storage consumed.
 This residual disk storage is simply the cost of storing the remaining file metadata.

-!!! important "Checking status can be slow"
-    ```pre
-    foo
     ```

 <!--  LocalWords:  HSM hsm subcommand